 Safe and effective strategies our contractors use to reduce radon levels.

-Radon is a radioactive, carcinogen that's getting trapped in high levels in many, many homes.
+Radon is a radioactive carcinogen that's getting trapped in high levels in many, many homes.
 Each year, radon is responsible for 20,000 deaths from lung cancer.
-In fact, radon is the leading cause of lung cancer amongst nonsmokers and the second leading cause amongst smokers.
-Thus, if you smoke and spend a lot of your time in a building with high radon levels, you place yourself at the highest risk of contracting radon induced lung cancer.
+In fact, radon is the leading cause of lung cancer among nonsmokers.
+And if you smoke and spend a lot of your time in a building with high radon levels, you place yourself at the highest risk of contracting radon induced lung cancer.
 Even though the treatment of lung cancer hasn't proven all that effective, the prevention of contracting radon induced lung cancer is quite promising.

 The Environmental Protection Agency (EPA) actually recommends mitigating any building that's radon test returns a radon measurement at or above 4.0 picocuries per liter (pCi/L).
 Once a building's radon levels are measured and found to be unhealthy, a radon mitigation system is specially designed to effectively reduce the levels to a healthier amount.
 Online radon test kits are available through NRD, or we'd gladly perform that test and mitigate if necessary.